jamset/publisher-pulsar/README.md

-- If number of processes less than needed to make publishing (i.e. work only 5 processes in some period, or even when no process is running), Pulsar's module called PerformerImitator will imitate activity of missing processes and Pulsar will work as it should, without any stops.
+- If number of processes less than needed to make publishing (i.e. work only 5 processes in some period, or even when no process is running), Pulsar's module called PerformerImitator will imitate activity of missing processes and Pulsar will work as it should, without any long stops.

-- If error occur Pulsar can decrease number of subscribers or slow down - make usleep for certain growing period (the default value can be changed during initialization of the daemon in PublisherPulsarDto object), to remove the error messages at incoming resulting Dto from processes.
+- If error occur Pulsar can decrease number of subscribers or slow down - make usleep() for certain growing period (the default value can be changed during initialization of the daemon in PublisherPulsarDto object), to remove the error messages at incoming resulting Dto from processes.
 And when error is